 - Giving people personalized targets they can actually hit

-But here's what makes this powerful: unlike "eat healthier" advice that nobody can measure or act on, macro targets are concrete.
+But here's the power: Unlike "eat healthier" advice that's impossible to measure, macro targets are concrete.
 Not "have you tried eating less?" but "your personalized target is 35% protein, 35% carbs, 30% fat based on your metabolic markers and goals."
+That specificity turns vague intentions into measurable actions—actions you can verify, reward, and tie to financial outcomes.

 How This Actually Works in a Benefits Plan